netblue30/firejail/README.md

        Limitations: audit feature is not implemented for --x11 commands.
 `````

+## --private-dev enhancements - work in progress!

+The following devices are added to --private-dev list.

 ## Converting profiles to private-bin - work in progress!

 BitTorrent: deluge, qbittorrent, rtorrent, transmission-gtk, transmission-qt, uget-gtk